-...In the face of this intolerable complexity [of a 'swollen, spiritually disorganized and heterogeneous' society], the sensitive individual feels compelled to retire upon himself, to create artificially for himself a world of manageable proportions: this is not necessarily psychological inversion, but may be a salutary act of antagonism to an environment of starting again at the beginning -- is being performed in post-war poetry.

 ...
-The poet now is seeking to find and establish that central calm, a point from which he may begin to work outward again; and in the process he is bound to be obscure, for he is talking to himself and to his friends-to that tiny, temporarily isolated unit with which communication is possible, with whom he can take a certain number of things for granted.
+In the face of this intolerable complexity [of a 'swollen, spiritually disorganized and heterogeneous' society], the sensitive individual feels compelled to retire upon himself, to create artificially for himself a world of manageable proportions: this is not necessarily psychological inversion, but may be a salutary act of antagonism to an environment whose complications are choking his life.
+This act - a kind of starting again at the beginning - is being performed in post-war poetry ...
+The poet now is seeking to find and establish that central calm, a point from which he may begin to work outward again; and in the process he is bound to be obscure, for he is talking to himself and to his friends - to that tiny, temporarily isolated unit with which communication is possible, with whom he can take a certain number of things for granted.
 19

 Day Lewis's poetry is not usually 'coterie' in the sense of private jokes among the select few.
-The obscurity of Transitional Foem is intellectual: From Feathers to Iron is lucid enough; and any obscurity in The Magnetic Mountain results from confusion rather than intention.
-Finally, the estrel is not mere snobbery: it has affinities with Auden's hawk and Airman, and with Hopkins' windhover.
+The obscurity of Transitional Poem is intellectual: From Feathers to Iron is lucid enough; and any obscurity in The Magnetic Mountain results from confusion rather than intention.
+Finally, the kestrel is not mere snobbery: it has a affinities with Auden's hawk and Airman, and with Hopkins' windhover.
 In this and some subsequent poems the kestrel appears, in varying guises, as a symbol for heroid spirit.

 The Magnetic Mountain is a derivative poem.
-Hopkins' and Auden's influenceshave been mentioned earlier.
+Hopkins and Auden's influences have been mentioned earlier.
 The frequent alliteration, dissonance, and assonance suggest Day Lewis's study of Hopkins, Owen, and Auden.
 Occasional conversational rhythms may owe something to Yeats and Auden.
 Moreover, there are lines --

-Lips that sealed up the sense from gnawing time Now beg the favour with a graveyard grin.
+Lips that sealed up the sense from gnawing time.
+Now beg the favour with a graveyard grin.